 Research Associate / PhD Student / Postdoc

-At TU Dresden, Faculty of Computer Science, Institute of Computer Engineering, the Chair of Compiler Construction offers a fixed-term position as
+At the Faculty of Psychology, Institute of Work, Organizational and Social Psychology, the Chair of Social Psychology offers a position as

 (subject to personal qualification employees are remunerated according to salary group E 13 TV-L)